 3. Keep Others in the Loop if you Pre-Plan

-There are plenty of advantages to pre-planning your own funeral and monument services.
-You can design your own personalized headstone, eliminating the emotional stress this process can cause for family members.
+There are so many advantages to pre-planning your own funeral and monument services.
+You can design your own personalized headstone, eliminating the emotional stress this process can cause for family.
 Choosing an epitaph for yourself also removes the emotional burden that this sometimes causes for families.
-You can also save family members the time and energy of investigating funeral home costs.
+You can also save family members the time and energy of looking at funeral home costs.

 However, if you choose to do this, be sure that you tell at least one person about this arrangement.
-If possible, transfer the money into another account that your family can access when needed.
+If possible, transfer the money into another account that your family can access.
 Before finalizing these arrangements, discuss them with an expert, such as a lawyer or financial planner.

 4. Speak with a Funeral Director

 Are you looking to totally remove the stress of the planning process?
 Then hiring a funeral director is your best bet.
 While it will cost more money, funeral directors assume the responsibility for every phase of the funeral.

 This includes coordinating with cemeteries, preparing the body and transportation.
 Consequently, this removes the brunt of the responsibility.